 COVID-19 vaccines protect against the SARS-CoV-2 virus (also known as COVID-19).
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
-Go to <a href="https://doi.org/10.10/2016/nat/19
+Go to ahs.ca/covid to learn more about COVID-19.
+There are 2 types of COVID-19 vaccines approved for use in Canada:

 - mRNA vaccines: The Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) vaccines are mRNA vaccines.
-For information about the mRNA COVID-19 vaccines, read the vaccine information sheet on ImmunizeAlberta.ca. - Viral vector-based vaccines: The AstraZeneca (Vaxzevria)/ COVISHIELD and Janssen (Johnson & Johnson) vaccines are viral vectorbased vaccines.
+For information about the mRNA COVID-19 vaccines, read the vaccine information sheet on ImmunizeAlberta.ca. - Viral vector-based vaccines: The AstraZeneca (Vaxzevria)/ COVISHIELD and Janssen (Johnson & Johnson) vaccines are viral vector-based vaccines.

-To learn about how COVID-19 viral vector-based vaccines work visit canada.ca/en/health-canada/services/drugs-health-products/covid19-industry/drugs-vaccines-treatments/vaccines/type-viral-vector.
+To learn about how COVID-19 viral vector-based vaccines work visit canada.ca/en/health-canada/services/drugs-health-products/covid19- industry/drugs-vaccines-treatments/vaccines/type-viral-vector.

-Who can get a viral vector-based COVID-19 vaccine?
+Who can get a viral vector-based COVID-19

+vaccine?